Employment

 Unemployment Rate Trends

-The unemployment rate was 7.2% in September 2025, down 1.1 percentage points from August.
-Compared to September last year (5.6%), the rate has increased by 1.6 percentage points.
+The unemployment rate was 7.9% in December 2025, up 1.2 percentage points from November.
+Compared to December last year (6.1%), the rate has increased by 1.8 percentage points.

 Loading...